-Yasaka shrine, originally called the Gion shrine.
+Yasaka shrine was originally called the Gion shrine.
 It was established in 656 in the second year of the reign of Emperor Seimei, around 150 years before Kyoto (Heian) became the capital.
 Yasaka is still an important shrine in modern Japan with around 3000 sub-shrines located around the country.

-Amaterasu-Omikami (dieties of the heaven) and Susanoo-no-mikoto (dieties of Japan) are the Kami enshrined here.
+Amaterasu-Omikami (deities of the heaven) and Susanoo-no-Mikoto (deities of Japan) are the Kami enshrined here.
 In the photo above you can see the worshipers in front of the shrine pulling on ropes which ring the bell to attract the Kami’s attention before they make their prayers.

 Setsubun Festivities at Yasaka Shrine

-Major shines like Yasaka have many festivals through the year.
+Yasaka is a major shines and has many festivals throughout the year.
 One we attended here was for Setsubun which is the beginning of spring by the Japanese lunar calendar.
-It’s a celebration that involves spring cleaning the home, huge sushi rolls, people in Shrines throwing soy beans at you and various pantomimes featuring ogres.
+It’s a celebration that involves spring cleaning the home, huge sushi rolls, people in Shrines throwing soybeans at you and various pantomimes featuring ogres.
 Just your average day really!

-Yasaka Shrine has a long association with geisha community and because of that one of the unique things that happens here on Setsubun Eve (2nd February) is the dance performances by Maiko from Kyotos various flower and willow districts.
-They happen on the main stage throughout the day.
+Yasaka Shrine has a long association with the local geisha community and because of that one of the unique things that takes place here on Setsubun Eve (2nd February) and Setsubin (3rd February) is the dance performances by Maiko from Kyotos various flower and willow districts.

 During spring blossoms all kinds of festival food can be bought and enjoyed beneath the pretty pink sakura petals and many families and groups bring their own blue tarpaulins and picnics to spend the day and stay well into the evening in the park.
 This park converted me to toffee strawberries (naughty) and fed my obsession with Takoyaki (very naughty) – like festival food anywhere in the world it’s not for the super healthy eater.

 Until 300 years ago the area was pretty much deserted, covered in scrub and weeds.
-In 1886 it was designated as a park and work was started to enlarge and beautify it.
-In 1913 Jihei Ogawa, a well known garden designer who had previously worked on prestigious projects such as Heian Shrine redesigned it creating the structure that’s in place today.
+In 1886 it was designated as a park and work started to enlarge and beautify it.
+In 1913 Jihei Ogawa, a well known garden designer who had previously worked on prestigious projects nearby such as Heian Shrine redesigned it creating the structure that is in place today.

 The garden is a fairly typical Japanese design known a Kaiyu, or walking around the pond layout.
 It provides a green space for residents and workers in the area and a gathering place for events and festivals.